Love Rocks NYC

-Love Rocks NYC is an annual benefit concert, first held in 2017, that benefits non-profit God's Love We Deliver.
+Love Rocks NYC is an annual benefit concert, first held in 2017, that benefits the non-profit God's Love We Deliver.
 The concert is held at the Beacon Theatre in New York City and was founded by menswear designer John Varvatos, Nicole Rechter and Greg Williamson.

 History

 The annual concert was started in 2017 by Varvatos, Rechter and Williamson, who came up with the idea after speaking together at a fundraising dinner for God's Love We Deliver, of which Williamson is a board member.
 The concert raises money for the charity, which provides meals for those too sick to make, purchase or prepare meals themselves.

 The concert features different Musicians and presenters every year.
 The house band, led by Will Lee with members Paul Shaffer, Eric Krasno, Larry Campbell, Steve Gadd and Shawn Pelton, plays every year.

 The inaugural event was held at the Beacon Theatre on March 9, 2017.

-As of June 2020, the event has raised $9 million in proceeds and has funded one million meals.
+As of June 2020 the event had raised $9 million in proceeds and had funded one million meals.